JoergHeseler/stl-validator-for-archivematica/README.md

 ### In the command line prompt:

 You can use the validator at the command line prompt by typing `python stl-validator.py <filename>`.
-The additional parameter `--details` will print more detailed warning information.
+The additional parameter `--details` will print specific warning information.

 ## Dependencies